maldoinc/doctrine-filter/docs/custom-filters.md

 }
 ```

+Next, annotate the fields you want this new filter to affect.

+> TIP: Create a constant with the names of all the filters you normally provide and use that in the annotation.

-Then on `DoctrineFilter` instantiation pass this class name alongside
+Then on `DoctrineFilter` instantiation pass an instance of this class along
-any other filter extensions (such as the preset one) to the constructor.
+any other filter providers (such as the preset one) to the constructor.

 Now you can use the new filter as such `GET /resource?name[is_empty]`